lucasnamac/Some-types-of-data-structure/README.md

 ### Dynamic Queue

 A dynamic queue is a data structure that consists of a set of elements that are placed sequentially one after another.
 In this case, the addition of elements is carried out on the one hand, and the removal (stretching) on the other hand.
 The queue works according to the FIFO principle – First In – First Out.
-Figure 1 shows the principle of operation of the queue.
 In image below we can see a representation it.

 ![DynamicQueue](./resources/Dynamicqueue.jpg)